Mint Mobile makes mobile data easier than Straight Talk

 Unlimited option on any network

-Straight Talk offers a wide range of plans from 100MB up to unlimited data and even has international options.
-You can also choose which of the four major networks works best for you.
+Straight Talk offers a wide range of plans, from a 100MB basic plan to unlimited high-speed data and international options.

 We may earn a commission for purchases using our links.
 Learn more.